CTUAvastLab/Mill.jl/docs/src/manual/custom.md

 Flux.@functor PathModel
 ```

-Note that the part of the model node is a function which converts the pathname string to a [`Mill.jl`](https://github.com/CTUAvastLab/Mill.jl) structure.
+Note that the part of the model node is a function which converts the pathname string to a `Mill` structure.
 For simplicity, we use a trivial [`NGramMatrix`](@ref) representation in this example and define `path2mill` as follows:

 ```@example custom
 function path2mill(s::String)